 Boeing & Wise appreciate that certainty is important for not just some but all our clients and we try to offer this as far as it is possible to do so.
 For some legal work and legal matters, we are able to provide clients with a fixed fee as to our legal costs.

 This will usually be after an assessment of your case and the legal work you would require carried out.
 Typically, fixed fee arrangements work best for clients who are pursuing non-contentious legal services.
-For example, conveyancing services, drafting of contracts or wills.
+For example, conveyancing services, drafting of contracts or wills, immigration cases, and debt recovery cases.

 As with any fixed fee arrangements, there is always the risk that the work carried out might end up costing more (which would be good news for the client!) or less.
 Our aim is to offer very competitive and generous fixed fees to clients who wish to choose this payment option.